Diagnostic tools provided at our emergency animal hospital

-The best way to comprehensively analyze your pet's health beyond what can be seen on a physical exam is to run standard diagnostic tests.
-Emergency diagnostic tests ensure that your pet is stable and does need emergency medical or surgical intervention.
-Effective treatment cannot occur unless thorough diagnostic tools are provided.
+The best way to analyze your pet's health is a physical exam and standard diagnostic tests.
+Diagnostic tests ensure your pet is stable and does need emergency medical or surgical intervention.

 Many pet diseases are easily detected in urine samples.
 Examples of such diseases include diabetes mellitus and bladder infections.
 We recommend a urinalysis test if your pet is experiencing any changes/abnormalities in urination or water consumption.
 We recommend collecting and bringing a urine sample with you to save time.